 You have to offer annotations that explain why your design is effective.
 This gives them insight to your thinking process and allows them to understand the user.
 Here are a few tips for creating effective wireframe annotations.

 1. Keep them short and to the point

 This is where your writing skills come in handy.
 Giant blocks of text aren’t attractive to read.
 Keep your explanations short and to the point.
-You may have a lot of annotations, which is why keeping them short will make for a faster and easier read.
-Any further elaboration could be followed up with a meeting if needed.
-However, clients are usually scarce on time, so I wouldn’t count on it.
-Get everything you want to say on your wireframe, but keep it concise.
+You could end up with a lot of annotations, which is why keeping them short will make it an easier read for clients.
+Any detailed elaboration could be followed up with a meeting if needed.

 2. Focus on user benefits

 Every design decision you make should benefit the user.
-Thus, your annotations should focus on explaining how each design element helps the client’s users.
-Focus on the benefits because that’s what clients care about.
+This means your annotations should focus on explaining how each design element helps the client’s users.
+Clients should feel how important the user experience is through you.

 3. Use numerical circles and order them

-Enumerate your annotations and order them from left-to-right going down the page.
+Enumerate your annotations in circles and place them in order from left-to-right going down the page.
 This makes it easier to read and will prevent clients from having to jump around the page to read each annotation.

-4. Keep them in a column on the right
+4. Keep explanations in a column on the right

-Annotating your wireframes is an extra step in the process, but it is well worth it.
-If you truly believe in your design you will go through great lengths to help your clients understand it.
+Annotating your wireframes adds an extra step after you finish designing, but it is well worth it.
+If you truly believe in your design you should go through great lengths to help your clients understand it.
 It’s hard for clients to look at a wireframe and notice every grain of detail you have put into it.
-Annotations allow your clients to look at your design without passing judgement.
-As a designer, your job is to think objectively.
-Sometimes in order for a project to succeed you will have to help the people you work with think objectively as well.
+Annotations allow your clients to see the value of your design without passing judgement.